 Grains and carbohydrate foods should not occupy a substantial percentage of the canine diet—and yet cereal grains comprise up to 60% of the typical commercial dog food diet.
 Why?
 It's because these grains are inexpensive fillers and create profit for the dog food manufacturers that use them in their recipes.

-Your dog's biology is disposed to digest meat protein primarily and some simple carbohydrates like fruits and light vegetables, like a wild wolf .
-It's important to know that there exists very little natural support in his body for breaking down or metabolizing complex fibers and grain.
+Your dog's biological makeup is conditioned to digest primarily meat protein and some simple carbohydrates like fruits and light vegetables, similar to a wild wolf .
+It's important to know that there exists very little natural support in the dog body for breaking down or metabolizing complex fibers and grain.
 His body is naturally adapted to a diet that is grain free.
 In fact, the only time a wild dog would consume a significant amount of grain is when it is in the stomach of his prey.

 Some dogs maintain great health on whole, single-grain dog foods, while many dogs do not do well with grain at all.
-But when there are health risks involved, why waste money on dog food with grain fillers?
+But when there are health risks involved, why take the risk?

 Are Grain Free Dog Foods Safe?